 In this part of Pir Panjal, I discovered a plethora of wild Himalayan flora, some of them were rare and some of them bloom all year round.
 The most visible flower which I found at 8000 feet elevation was Marsh Marigold or the King Cup.

-As I climbed higher there were big shrubs of Light Pink Rhododendron, covering almost the entire stretch between Dhundi and Bakarthatch.
+As I climbed higher, there were big shrubs of Light Pink Rhododendron, covering almost the entire stretch between Dhundi and Bakarthatch.
 I call it ‘the pink valley.’
-A local we met on the way told us that he had consumed these flowers at a certain occasion which made him feel high and dizzy.
+A local we met on the way told us that he had consumed these flowers on a certain occasion, which made him feel high and dizzy.
 I would advise not to try eating those flowers, at least not at that altitude!
 Rhododendron is the state flower of Himachal, and their pink variety is facing extinction.

 If you love trekking, do not forget to check our latest comprehensive travel guide for Kheerganga Trek in Parvati Valley.